About My Firm

-I opened my firm in Roanoke, Virginia, in 2014.
-Since then, I have built a client base of people who find themselves going through what may be the most stressful time of their lives.
+I opened Davis Law Practice in Roanoke, Virginia, in 2014.
+Since then, I have built a firm that specializes in taking on a limited number of clients to ensure they all get the attention their cases deserve.
 I love my work, both inside and outside of the courtroom, and I am continually inspired by the resilience and strength of my clients.
-Originally from Northern Virginia, I completed my undergraduate degree at the University of Virginia, and then I graduated magna cum laude from George Mason School of Law in 2012.

-- I am a mom to two wonderful boys.
-Becoming a mom opened my eyes to the enormous demands placed on caregivers to children.
+I am a mom to two wonderful boys.
+I have enjoyed coaching both of their soccer teams through the YMCA, and I enjoy swimming, hiking, baking, and reading with them.
+However, becoming a mom opened my eyes to the enormous demands placed on caregivers to children.
 I use that perspective to ensure my clients get a fair hearing by presenting these demands in a clear and persuasive manner.

-- I have written articles on many topics, including emotional abuse, keeping your family together after a divorce, divorce statistics, feeling shame after a divorce, concerns about the reaction of children during a divorce, shared custody, and challenges fathers face in a custody battle.
+I love to write and I have published articles on a variety of topics, including marriage goals, emotional abuse, keeping your family together after a divorce, divorce statistics, feeling shame after a divorce, concerns about the reaction of children during a divorce, shared custody, and challenges fathers face in a custody battle.

 I also maintain a blog.